Merino wool is loved within the hiking and camping communities due to its unique ability to stay warm even while wet!

 There are many benefits of merino wool clothing over a synthetic version.
 Let’s take a look at some keys to merino wool fabric:

 It’s a Natural Clothing

 Merino wool is a natural, renewable fiber.
-One sheep by itself will grow around four to five pounds of wool each year for use.
+One sheep will grow around four to five pounds of wool each year for use.

 Helps Regulate Body Temperature

 Merino wool is very good at keeping your body at a stable temperature.
 When it gets cold, the bends and folds in the fibers trap air and insulate you.